jackaltx/lab_base/readme.md

 This version is only for Centos 7 and 8.
 Not sure this will ever move off of that path.

+What I need help with
+* automated testing
+* peer review/testing
+* a sensible problem space

 <!-- GETTING STARTED -->
 ## Getting Started